Back to Blogs

 How long should I wait before seeing a dentist for tooth pain?

 If pain lasts more than twenty four hours, worsens, or wakes you from sleep, it is time to call.
-Persistent tooth pain rarely resolves on its own and early care is usually simpler and more comfortable.
+Persistent tooth pain is your body telling you something is wrong beneath the surface.

 Make An Appointment